i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Hoenn Pokemon missing from Emerald that were in Ruby and Sapphire have been added back to the locations they used to be at.
         - Encounter rates will differ slightly.
     - Legendary Pokemon will respawn when the player enters the Hall of Fame if they weren't caught already.
-        - Deoxys, Mew, Ho-Oh, Lugia, and the Eon Duo that isn't chosen as the roamer already do.
+        - Deoxys, Mew, Ho-Oh, Lugia, Rayquaza, and the Eon Duo that isn't chosen as the roamer already do.
         - Groudon and Kyogre will respawn after talking to someone at the Weather Institute, starting their abnormal weather event.
-        - Rayquaza will respawn like this naturally.
         - The Eon Duo chosen as the roamer will respawn after looking at the TV again.
     - An incense seller can be found at the Slateport City Market.
     - Cut trees will no longer reappear.